 Curious, he asked, “How did you come by your injury Your Highness?”

 She had misjudged an attack from Ilengor’s sword.
 Frowning, she lied, “It’s just a nick, done while picking roses in the castle gardens.”

 “Punishment for seeking to steal their blossom some might say,” Sabian mocked and pointing to her empty hands, he observed, “And I see that these roses are invisible, how interesting.”

 It was Sabian’s sarcasm that Shamone hated the most.
 Idiot, fool.
 “If they were invisible Sabian how could I pick them?”

 Sabian was more than a match for Shamone’s sharp tongue and giving her a knowing look, he replied, “My question exactly.”

 “If you must know I gave them to Mageena, as a present.”

 Sabian knew that Mageena had a garden full of roses.
 There was no reason to take her a bunch from the castle gardens and with that in mind, he rebuffed, “Interesting.
-Well, it has not gone unnoticed that you are spending more time at your tutor’s cottage these days than at home.
-Is there a specific reason for this?”
+Well, people have noticed that you are spending more time at your tutor’s cottage these days than at home.
+Is there a reason for this?”

 Refusing to move, Sabian warned, “Then I’ll just assume that you are up to no good.
 Why else would you be so fascinated with the castle grounds so late in the evening?”